zalez/llm-bedrock-image/README.md

 ### -o resize_image [true|false|on|off|0|1]

-Resize the image if it doesn't conform to the model's supported image sizes.
+Resize the image(s) if it/they doesn't/don't conform to the model's supported image sizes.

 Default: True
 Example: